 Having an independent Board is critical to effective oversight and good governance.
-The Board requires that at least a majority of its directors be independent within the meaning of Canadian securities law, regulation and policy and the rules of the TSX.
+The Board requires that at least a majority of its directors be independent within the meaning of Canadian securities law, regulations and policies and the rules of the TSX.

-Our Corporate Governance & Nominating Committee is responsible for reviewing the independence of every Board member and nominated director, based on the independence requirements set out in the Governance Disclosure Rules, their businesses and any other relationships they have with us (and our affiliates) and senior management (and their affiliates).
+Our Corporate Governance & Nominating Committee is responsible for reviewing the independence of every Board member and nominated director, based on the independence requirements set out in the Governance Disclosure Rules, taking into account their businesses and any other relationships they have with the Company (and its affiliates) and senior management (and their affiliates).
 The Corporate Governance & Nominating Committee has determined that eight of the nine nominated directors are independent directors.
-Duncan Davies, President & CEO, is an executive officer of the Company and as such, is not an independent director pursuant to the Governance Disclosure Rules.
+Duncan Davies, President & CEO, is an executive officer of the Company and as such, is not an independent director under the Governance Disclosure Rules.